 Around Lake Windermere are clustered a number of smaller communities, but people from outside tend to refer to this whole area as “Windermere” or “The Windermere.”
 My home is located on the western side of the lake, and I admire my view of Lake Windermere every day.

-Although my proper mailing address is Invermere, I decided to adopt the name Windermere because it is more historic, being named after the famous Lake Windermere in England.
+Although my proper mailing address is Invermere, I decided to adopt the name Windermere because it is more historic, named after the famous Lake Windermere in England.

 The above photo shows me with my daughter and three little granddaughters, seated at one of my favourite views of Lake Windermere, about a twenty-minute walk from our house.